nathanjoseph123/cyph3r/README.md

 server(cyph3r): Download the latest release https://nullroot1.itch.io/cyph3r

 *IMPORTANT*📌
+---
+How to use the server alone for development
+---

-Note: incase you are using the server only for development, keep in mind that the server ping word is pqpwpopopo('it uses that word to ping it's client to know who is alive') so ensure to filter it out
+-immediately after connecting send allass.??
+Nickname  i.e if i want my nickname to be john i will send allass.?? john -incase you are use the server alone to build your stuff the server sends out a ping (pqpwpopopo) to all it's clients to know who's alive so ensure to filter it out
+​- message  sent to the server should be in this format Nickname/alias : message i.e john : hello world

 ---